 Warning: The finder scope should always be covered if there isn’t any solar filter in place.
 Looking at the sun through the finder scope minus a solar filter can cause damage to the eye in less than a second.
 By practicing, you can get in close alignment simply by moving the tube assemblage till you reach the least bit of shadow casted behind you.

-- Keep your filter out of direct sunlight so that the tube assemblage doesn’t warm enough which causes internal heat currents that will lessen the image quality.
+- When unattended keep your filter out of direct sunlight so that the tube assemblage doesn’t warm enough which causes internal heat currents that will lessen the image quality.

 - Check for pinholes, scratches, and other damage prior to every use.

-- If you do not have a solar filter on your scope, cover it.
+- If you do not have a solar filter on your finder scope, cover it.

 - Allow the temperature of the filter and the telescope to equalize by sitting it outside in the shade for 15 minutes.